shanegoh/Anonymous-I-Voting-Application-using-Linkable-Ring-Signature/README.md

 ## Summary
-Mimi is an online web-based internet voting platform implemented as a software as a service application that provides government officials to run elections and allows authorized participants to vote.
+Mimi is an online web-based internet voting platform implemented as a software as a service application that provides Singapore Government officials to run elections and allows authorized participants to vote.
 It is designed using the Linkable Ring Signature protocol.